DHTMLX/docs-suite/docs/form/api/form_setfocus_method.md

 @params:
 - name|id	string  the name of the control or its id (if the name attribute is not defined in the config of the control)

 @example:
 form.setFocus("checkbox");

 @template: api_method
 @descr:
-{{note The method is applicable to DatePicker, Checkbox, ColorPicker, Combo, Input, RadioGroup, Select, Textarea, TimePicker controls of Form.}}
+{{note The method is applicable to Button, DatePicker, Checkbox, CheckboxGroup, ColorPicker, Combo, Input, RadioGroup, Select, Slider, Textarea, TimePicker controls of Form.}}

 [Form.
 Set Focus On Control](https://snippet.dhtmlx.com/tye82oqs)